polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/events.md

 ## Exposing Events to Your Runtime

-You pallet's events need to be exposed to your node's runtime (`/runtime/src/lib.rs`).
+Your pallet's events need to be exposed to your node's runtime (`/runtime/src/lib.rs`).

 First, you need to implement the `Event` type in your module's configuration trait: